Our Church and Community Ministries

 The Ministry engages with EDNY efforts to encourage environmental activism within the local Bronx community, including other faiths and social activist groups.
 We publish suggestions for ways parishioners can take action; we host parish forums to provide education and information; we provide opportunities for advocacy on behalf of Earth friendly policies; We are hands on through gardening, composting, and providing fresh produce to the community by hosting a seasonal Farmers Market.

 The Earth Ministry provides foundational support for an Annual Bronx Community Green Fair with other faith and community partners to raise awareness of the climate emergency and the destructive impact human commerce and culture is having on the health of the planet.
-Food is the focus of this year’s fair, Sunday, October 14th at The Church of the Mediator.
+Food was the focus of this year’s fair, held Sunday, October 14th 2018 at The Church of the Mediator.

-It will include food sustainability and the role food production, distribution, and consumption play in determining the health of our Bronx communities.
+It included food sustainability and the role food production, distribution, and consumption play in determining the health of our Bronx communities.
+It was a success!